 Most locks are key retaining, meaning that unless the keyway is rotated to the correct position, the key can not be removed.

 So the first step is to ensure that the keyway is aligned to the same position before inserting the key.
-For most cylinder locks—like those found on doors—the keyway should be vertical.
+On most pin tumbler locks—like those found on doorknobs and deadbolts—the keyway should be vertical.